WayScience/phenotypic_profiling/2.ML_model/README.md

 - `n_jobs=-1`: Use all CPU cores in parallel when completing a task.
 - `random_state=0`: Use seed 0 when shuffling data or generating random numbers.
 This allows "random" operations to have consist results.

+We use [seaborn](https://seaborn.pydata.org/) for data visualization.
+Seaborn is described in [Waskom, M.L., 2021](https://doi.org/10.21105/joss.03021) as a library for making statisical graphics in python.

 ### A. Data Preparation